rapiz1/cppc/README.md

 ## Leftover

-Generally speaking, type system is a whole mess.
+Generally speaking, the type system is a whole mess.
 Basic types (int, double, char, bool) works, and arrays should work in most case.

 Other things are like: